-The full price of Machane Tzabar is £550.
-This price includes full board and accommodation, all the programming for the camp, all staffing costs, and all measures to ensure the camp is COVID-19 secure.
-The price does not include travel insurance.
+The price of the Kaytana is £120 for the week.
+This price includes all the programming for the Kaytana, all staffing costs, and all measures to ensure the camp is COVID-19 secure.

 An additional discount will be given for a second child (sibling) - 10% and a third child - 15%

-In case of participant cancellation before June 26th, a full refund will be made not including the deposit fee.
+In case of participant cancellation before November 30th, a full refund will be made.